rolznz/memorable-seed/README.md

 # Motivation

 What if you do not have a permanent place of residence or have nowhere to safely store a copy of your seed?
 You need a brainwallet.
 But how do you remember a long list of random words?
 You can come up with your own seed phrase that you are much less likely to forget because all the words are meaningful to you.
+There are many downsides of storing a brainwallet, but this tool aims to promote the safe creation of one for people who are set on using one.
 It's up to you to decide whether or not the security tradeoff is worth it.

 # Features

 This project is inspired by [SeedPicker](https://github.com/merland/seedpicker) with the following additional features:

-- Supports any seed length, plus generation of 12-word mnemonic phrases
+- Supports both 12 and 24 word seed phrases
 - Supplies all possible final word options, rather than just the first
 - Hardware Wallet Trial & Error guide (no extra offline device required, but less control over final seed word)